Search MENU

 Changing Your Name

-In New Zealand, the birth of a child and the name for this child must be reported to Births, Deaths and Marriages, a government department where information on births, deaths, marriages, civil unions and name changes is kept.
-Other countries will have their own laws about how the birth of a child is reported, and how a child is named.
+In New Zealand, the birth of a child and the child’s name must be reported to Births, Deaths and Marriages, a government department which keeps information on births, deaths, marriages, civil unions and name changes.
+Other countries have their own laws about how the birth of a child is reported, and how a child is named.

-Even if you were not born in New Zealand, if you are a New Zealand citizen or are allowed to stay here indefinitely under New Zealand law, your name can be changed officially and unofficially.
-On this page, you will find information on how your name can be changed at different times in your life.
+Even if a person was not born in New Zealand, if they are a New Zealand citizen or are allowed to stay here for an unlimited time, their name can be changed officially and unofficially.

 When do I need to register the birth of my child and name my child by?

-A child’s birth needs to be reported to Births, Deaths and Marriages (“BDM”) by the parents or guardians “as soon as is reasonably practicable after the birth”.
+A child’s birth needs to be reported to Births, Deaths and Marriages (“BDM”) by their parents or guardians “as soon as is reasonably practicable after the birth”.
 This usually means within two months of the birth.
+The parents/guardians are normally given a Notification of Birth for Registration Form.
+A child’s birth can also be registered online.

 Can I give my child any name or change my name to anything?

-You can call your child or yourself whatever name you like.
-However, Births, Deaths and Marriages (“BDM”) may refuse to accept a name if it is too long, might reasonably cause offence, or resembles a title without good reason.
-You must use the Roman alphabet, and you cannot use numbers or symbols.
+Parents/guardians can call their child, and New Zealanders can call themselves, whatever name they want to.
+However, Births, Deaths and Marriages (“BDM”) might refuse to accept a name if it is too long, if it might reasonably cause offence, or if it resembles a title without good reason.
+People must use the Latin alphabet, and cannot use numbers or symbols.

 Can I be called something different to my official name?

-If you decide on a different name, you can tell your friends and family and ask them to respect your choice.
+If you choose a different name, you can tell your friends and family and ask them to respect your choice.
 By doing this, you have changed your name unofficially.
-A lot of actors and singers choose a different “professional” name for themselves also e.g. Bruno Mars, Katy Perry.

 Can I use an unofficial name for official documents?